 1. They Are Part of Patient Engagement Solutions

 CRM systems don’t necessarily have a patient end, though they can.
-However, they still contribute to your patient engagement solutions.
+However, they still contribute to your healthcare engagement solutions.
 How is that?

 Since your CRM should help you track multiple data points for each patient you have, they help you learn more about them.